 If you’re an experienced or Senior HR Executive, use the headline to condense multiple technical skills and extensive experience relevant to the job.
 In addition to outwitting the other candidates, your headline must quickly impress the hiring manager.
 Go through these examples of sample Human Resources Resumes before deciding on a quick phrase

 The motive of a career objective in any professional HR Resume is to highlight your career direction and professional expertise useful to the employer.
-Career objective of an HR must be well-researched and bold to woo the reader.
+The career objective of an HR must be well-researched and bold to woo the reader.

 The profile statement in an HR Resume presents the gist of your technical qualifications that emphasizes your qualifications for the position offered.
 A good summary statement is a quick synopsis of your core competencies.
 It is a hook that pulls the manager to review the remnant sections of your resume right away.